pascalandy/GNU-GENERAL-PUBLIC-LICENSE/README.md

 ## How to Apply These Terms to Your Project

 ```
-< HERE, insert a one liner description of the project >

 Copyright (C) 2019 pascalandy.com/blog/now OR https://twitter.com/askpascalandy OR https://github.com/pascalandy

+Project: < HERE, insert a one liner description of the project >

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.